mozilla/bedrock/docs/coding.rst

         else:
             # do the default thing

-The other convenience available is that the country code, either from the CDN or the query param, is avilable in any template in the ``country_code`` variable.
+The other convenience available is that the country code, either from the :abbr:`CDN (Content Delivery Network)` or the query param, is avilable in any template in the ``country_code`` variable.
 This allows you to change anything about how the template renders based on the location of the user.